jboss-mobile/unified-push-helloworld/ios-swift/README.md

 helloworld-push-ios: Basic Mobile Application showing the AeroGear Push feature on iOS
 ======================================================================================
-Author: Corinne Krych (ckrych)
+Author: Corinne Krych (ckrych), Christos Vasilakis (cvasilak)
 Level: Beginner
 Technologies: Swift, iOS
 Summary: A basic example of Push : Registration and receiving messages.
 Target Product: Mobile
-Product Versions: MP 1.1
+Product Versions: MP 1.0
 Source: https://github.com/aerogear/aerogear-push-helloworld/ios-swift

 What is it?
 -----------

-This project is a very simple helloworld, to show how to get started with the UnifiedPush Server on iOS using Swift language.
-The Helloworld demo is implemented in Swift bu uses the Obejctive-C pub-lib framework.
+This project is a very simple helloworld, to show how to get started with the UnifiedPush Server on iOS.
+The demo is implemented in [Swift](https://developer.apple.com/swift/) and uses the push-sdk [Swift|https://github.com/aerogear/aerogear-ios-push/tree/swift] port for registering to the UnifiedPush Server.

 System requirements
 -------------------
 - iOS 8.X
-- Xcode version 6.0.beta4
+- Xcode version 6 Beta 6

 Configure
 ---------